 - 1 large egg

-- In same saucepan or another, mix sugar, flour, salt, and egg until light and fluffy.
+- In medium sized saucepan, whisk together sugar, flour, salt, and egg until blended and smooth.

 - Place on medium heat and add milk slowly, whisking constantly.
-Continue to heat and whisk until it begins to boil and thicken.
-Immediately remove from heat and stir in butter and vanilla.
+Continue to heat and whisk until it begins to boil and thicken, about 10 minutes.
+Cook and stir 1 additional minute.
+Remove from heat; stir in butter and vanilla.

-- Serve warm or cold (I love it warm!).
+- Serve warm or cold.
 If refrigerating, place a piece of plastic wrap on the surface of the pudding to prevent a skin from forming.
+Pudding will thicken more if chilled overnight.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.